piseyMarinax/TDDCrud/README.md

 So, the TDD approach we are going to follow is very simple.

-1/ Think of the feature we are going to implement
+    -  Think of the feature we are going to implement
-2/ Write Feature/unit test required to test the feature 3/ Run the test, keep writing code to take the test from green to red 4/ Once test passes, optimize and refactor the code
+    -  Write Feature/unit test required to test the feature
+    -  Run the test, keep writing code to take the test from green to red
+    -  Once test passes, optimize and refactor the code
-5/ Keep running the test in refactor process to verify you are not breaking the functionality
+    -  Keep running the test in refactor process to verify you are not breaking the functionality

+1/ Setup Model and Migrations
+* php artisan make:auth
+* php artisan make:model Task -mr
+* php artisan migrate

+2/ Generate Model Factory
+* php artisan make:factory TaskFactory --model=Task
+* php artisan tinker
+* factory('App\Task',20)->create();

+3/ Getting Started with Test Driven Development

+4/ A user can read all the tasks [READ]
+* vendor/bin/phpunit --filter a_user_can_read_all_the_tasks
+*
+5/ A user can read a single task [READ]
+* vendor/bin/phpunit --filter a_user_can_read_single_task

+6/ An authenticated user can create new task [CREATE]
+* vendor/bin/phpunit --filter authenticated_users_can_create_a_new_task
+* vendor/bin/phpunit --filter unauthenticated_users_cannot_create_a_new_task
+* vendor/bin/phpunit --filter a_task_requires_a_title
+* vendor/bin/phpunit --filter a_task_requires_a_description

+7/ Authorized user can update the task [UPDATE]
+* vendor/bin/phpunit --filter authorized_user_can_update_the_task
+* vendor/bin/phpunit --filter unauthorized_user_cannot_update_the_task
+* php artisan make:policy TaskPolicy --model=Task

+8/ Authorized user can delete the task [DELETE]
+* vendor/bin/phpunit --filter authorized_user_can_delete_the_task
+* vendor/bin/phpunit --filter unauthorized_user_cannot_delete_the_task

+9/ Run Full Test Suite
+vendor/bin/phpunit